hikerpig/note-graph/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 [![CDN version](https://badgen.net/jsdelivr/v/npm/note-graph)](https://www.jsdelivr.com/package/npm/note-graph)

-Note Graph is a generic visualization tool designed to show the structure of the document space and the relations between each doc.
+Note Graph is a generic visualization JS lib designed to show the structure of the document space and the relations between each doc.

 A handy tool for anyone who is interested in building a graph view for document spaces.